 - Repeat the process to attach the jute to the remaining boards.

-Note: The Jute on the Bagel Boards is always soaked with cold water before using in the oven.
-Dry the Bagel Board completely before storing.
+Note: The Jute on the Bagel Boards is always soaked with cold water before using it in the oven.
+Dry the Bagel Board completely before storing it.

 - Measuring Cups/Spoons or Electronic Bakers Scale